moltra/beyond_correlation/README.md

 # beyond_correlation

+The Original repository of this was archived recently.
+I am going to check and see if it still works and if so, try and add some functionality that I need and might be helpful to others.

 **NOTE** this project has been **renamed** from `discover_feature_relationships` to `beyond_correlation`.
 Please check the updated examples.
 Pypi/Conda packages have not been created/updated.

 Attempt to discover 1D relationships between all columns in a DataFrame using scikit-learn (RandomForests) and standard correlation tests (Pearson, Spearman and Kendall via Pandas).